Welcome to the home and premier site of the authentic British Teddy Boy.

 The Stag-Line at a Dance Hall.
 The Teddy Boy in the centre is wearing an Edwardian outfit, which may have cost him as much as £50.00 ( very expensive at the time).
 Note the Long Jacket with 'Shawl' collar and single link button fastening (nearly coming off), Drainpipe trousers, thick Crepe soled shoes ('Creepers') and parallel-striped 'Slim Jim' tie.
 The boy on the right has a 'Tony Curtis' haircut and is wearing crepe soled suede shoes. - July 1955.

-Welcome to The Edwardian Teddy Boy, a proactive website that is dedicated to maintaining and furthering the British Teddy Boy movement and culture amongst like-minded people throughout Britain, Ireland and Europe.
+Welcome to The Edwardian Teddy Boy, a proactive website that is dedicated to maintaining and furthering the British Teddy Boy movement and culture amongst like-minded people throughout Britain and Ireland and the rest of the World.

-Totally authentic Edwardian Teddy Boy, Paul Trainor from Manchester.
+Totally authentic Edwardian Teddy Boy, Paul Trainor from Eccles, Lancashire.

 This is a site where Teddy Boys & Girls who are committed to the 1950's neo-Edwardian lifestyle can access current and historical information, news, details of events and view photographs from Teddy Boy and Rock 'n' Roll events.